 Read our recent testimonials from past students:

-- Host Organisation - responsible for securing students, a suitable venue, sourcing Mentors and providing catering on the day of the course
+- Host Organisation – who is responsible for finding the students, providing a suitable venue, sourcing the Mentors and providing catering on the day of the course

 Register your interest in becoming a Host Organisation or Funding Body.